By Rick Becker 28 April 2021

 Self worth and acceptance in a spiritually abusive environment is based on performance.
 Without knowledge of what scripture teaches regarding your identity in Christ, you’ll continue to search for purpose and worth in the wrong places.

-Various degree of guilt, and different for everyone.
+Various degrees of guilt, and different for everyone.
 Guilt for thinking it’s all your fault.
 Guilt for falling into deception.
 Guilt for isolating friends and family.
 Guilt for contributing to a “church” that’s deceiving people.
 Guilt for leading family or friends into the church – some of whom are still involved.

 • Fear of divine punishment

 Most people will spend some time without any fellowship once they leave an abusive church – it often takes time to find a solid church.
-One of the fears that torments some during this phase are the consequences of being without a “covering.”
+One of the fears that torments some during this phase is the consequences of being without a “covering.”
 They have been taught that submission to their leaders is crucial in that it provides spiritual protection.
 Now that they’ve “broken covenant” with the “church,” a “hedge of protection” has been removed.
-They believe they have opened themselves up to demonic attack or some form of judgement from God.
+They believe they have opened themselves up to demonic attacks or some form of judgement from God.

 Still hovering under a cloud of guilt, doubt, and confusion, an individual who blames themselves may feel that they do not deserve healing.
 This is aggravated by the works based system they’ve escaped from.
 They feel as if they have to earn God’s forgiveness.